What to do With Snow on Solar Panels

 For ground or pole mounted solar PV panels or most commercial solar applications, you’re on the ground or a flat surface, so it is safer to remove snow with a soft brush.
 However, the same risks apply.
 So, just brush off the loose snow, and once again, don’t try to scrape off any frozen snow or ice.

 If you’re a commercial business and need to get those panels cleaned off right away, leave it to a professional.
-REC Solar and other solar companies provide solar operations and maintenance (solar O&M) services that will take care of snow and make sure your system is working optimally, no matter what the season.
+REC Solar and other solar companies provide solar operations and maintenance (solar O&M) services that will take care of snow on solar panels and make sure your system is working optimally, no matter what the season.

 If you have more questions about snow and solar for commercial applications—or any questions about solar at all, please feel free to contact an REC Solar expert.